Considering applying for my 2017 YA novel workshop-retreat at the Djerassi Resident Artists Program in Woodside, California?

-This will be the sixth YA workshop I’ll be leading at the Djerassi Program!
-I first visited Djerassi as a resident artist in 2012, where I spent a month writing and exploring ideas and finding great inspiration.
-I love sharing this experience with fellow writers of YA fiction—a small week-long taste with opportunities for critiques and a private meeting with me and good food and good discussion and a sculpture tour and what else can I say to entice you?
+This will be my sixth YA workshop at Djerassi!
+I first visited Djerassi as a resident artist in 2012, when I spent a month writing and exploring ideas and finding inspiration.
+I love sharing this experience with fellow writers of YA fiction—a small week-long taste of Djerassi with constructive critiques, writing prompts, readings, an hour-long private conference with me, plus good food and good discussion and a sculpture tour and what else can I say to entice you?

 2017 Young Adult Novel Writing